mtrohman/heiswayi.github.io/_posts/2015-09-02-developing-wpf-application-using-mvvm-design-pattern.md

 #### ICommand interface helper class

 There is another new class here called `DelegateCommand`, basically inherits from `ICommand` interface.
-This helper class is essential for MVVM to work.
+This helper class is essential for action commands and mostly used by button UI.
 It's a command that is meant to be executed by other classes to run code in this class by invoking delegates.
 Some people may called it the **RelayCommand**.

 ```
     ├── Commands